 3 Ways to Get Hired: The Corporate ATS & Field Sub-Contractors

-1. The EPC Contractor Route (For Tradesmen & Technicians)
+- The EPC Contractor Backdoor (For Tradesmen & Technicians)

-• The Ground Execution: Instead of applying directly to ADCO, target the major contractors operating on their fields.
-Submit your CVs to companies like Al Masaood Oil & Gas, Ali & Sons, or Galfar Emirates.
-Securing a contract with these suppliers is the most realistic backdoor entry into the ADNOC onshore camps.
+- Key Suppliers to Target: Submit your profile to established companies like Al Masaood Oil & Gas, Ali & Sons, or Galfar Emirates.
+Getting hired by these supply giants is the most realistic way to secure an entry pass into the ADNOC onshore camps.

-• The Target: Search LinkedIn for “OIM Bab Field” (Offshore/Onshore Installation Manager) or “Maintenance Superintendent ADNOC Onshore”.
+- Locating the Leaders: Jump on LinkedIn and search for the exact site decision-makers.
+Try finding titles like “OIM Bab Field” (Offshore/Onshore Installation Manager) or “Maintenance Superintendent ADNOC Onshore.”

-• The Message Template: “Hi [Name], I know the upcoming plant shutdowns require highly reliable supervision.
-I am a CICPA-cleared Plant Operator currently in Abu Dhabi.
-In my previous role at [Competitor], I managed a 12-man field team, reduced flaring incidents by 15%, and maintained flawless H2S safety compliance.
-I am available for a technical interview this week.”
+“Hello [Name], I know the upcoming plant shutdowns demand highly reliable site supervision.
+I am a CICPA-cleared Plant Operator currently based in Abu Dhabi.
+At my previous company, I managed a 12-man field team, cut flaring incidents by 15%, and maintained flawless H2S safety compliance.
+I would love to connect for a technical chat this week to discuss how I can support your operations.”

 Haris Khan is the lead content expert at TheEmiratesGuides.com, where he oversees the documentation of UAE visa processes, employment opportunities, and government services.
 With a commitment to factual integrity and real-time updates, he provides the technical expertise necessary to guide readers through the complexities of life and work in the UAE.